Rigidity of singular de-Sitter tori with respect to their lightlike bi-foliation: Simple closed definite geodesics in singular constant curvature Lorentzian surfaces

-\begin{proposition} Let $\mu_1$ and $\mu_2$ be two class A singular $\X$-structures on a closed surface $S$ having identical oriented lightlike bi-foliations.
-Then for any $x\in S$ we have the following. \begin{enumerate} \item $\mu_1$ and $\mu_2$ admit freely homotopic simple closed timelike curves passing through $x$ which are not null-homotopic. \item For any simple closed timelike curve $a$ of $\mu_1$ (respectively $\mu_2$), there exists a simple closed spacelike curve $b$ intersecting $a$ in a single point. \item There exists two simple closed timelike and spacelike curves $(a_1,b_1)$ of $\mu_1$ and $(a_2,b_2)$ of $\mu_2$, such that $a_1$ is freely homotopic to $a_2$, $b_1$ freely homotopic to $b_2$, and $([a_1],[b_1])=([a_2],[b_2])$ is a basis of $\piun{\Tn{2}}$. \end{enumerate} \end{proposition} \begin{proof} The oriented projective asymptotic cycles of the lightlike foliations of a class A singular $\X$-surface $(S,\mu)$ delimit an open \emph{timelike cone}
+\begin{proposition} Let $\mu_1$ and $\mu_2$ be two class A singular $\X$-structures on $\Tn{2}$ having identical oriented lightlike bi-foliations.
+Then for any $x\in \Tn{2}$ we have the following. \begin{enumerate} \item $\mu_1$ and $\mu_2$ admit freely homotopic simple closed timelike (respectively spacelike) curves passing through $x$ which are not null-homotopic. \item Let $a$ be a simple closed timelike curve of $\mu_1$ (respectively $\mu_2$).
+Then the minimal number of intersection points of any simple closed spacelike curve with $a$ is: \begin{enumerate} \item $2$ if $A^+(\mathcal{F}_{\alpha/\beta}^{\mu_i})= \R^+c_{\alpha/\beta}$, with $c_{\alpha/\beta}\in\piun{\Tn{2}}$ two primitive classes of algebraic intersection number equal to $1$; \item and $1$ otherwise. \end{enumerate} \end{enumerate} \end{proposition} \begin{proof} The oriented projective asymptotic cycles of the lightlike foliations of a class A singular $\X$-surface $(\Tn{2},\mu)$ delimit an open \emph{timelike cone}